Click to enlarge

 To date, more than 4,000 interviews have been filmed in more than 65 countries.
 He has also directed two series of documentaries, broadcast on the France 2 channel and syndicated worldwide, which look at the myriad environmental problems that are facing planet Earth.

-Arthus-Bertrand's magnum opus, however, is a film called HOME, which will be released on JUNE 5, 2009 to mark WORLD ENVIRONMENT DAY.
+Arthus-Bertrand's magnum opus, however, is a film called HOME was released on JUNE 5, 2009 to mark WORLD ENVIRONMENT DAY.

 More than 15 years in the making and thanks to $10 million from François-Henri Pinault, the chief executive of French multinational PPR, which owns Gucci, Yves Saint Laurent, and the book and CD retailer Fnac, it will be free to anyone who wants to see it.

-In an unprecedented international movie event, Home will be shown on big screens around the world on 5 June, from the Eiffel Tower in Paris to Central Park in New York.
-The Edinburgh Filmhouse is getting in on the act too, with a not-for-profit screening at 6pm, followed by a discussion.
+In an unprecedented international movie event, HOME was showed on big screens around the world from the Eiffel Tower in Paris to Central Park in New York.
+The Edinburgh Filmhouse got on the act too, with a not-for-profit screening followed by a discussion.

-Those without access to a public screening will be able to download the film for free from the Home website (www.home-2009.com).
-All told, Arthus-Bertrand hopes to reach "around 100 million people".
+Those without access to a public screening can download the film for free from the Home website www.home-2009.com.
+All told, Arthus-Bertrand hopes to reach around 100 million people.